Jeffy1201/space-dodge/README.md

 # space-dodge

-to play the game you have to copy this: https://github.com/Jeffy1201/space-dodge.git from the
+to play the game you have to copy this: https://github.com/Jeffy1201/space-dodge.git from the https when you press the code button, then go to terminal and put in git clone https://github.com/Jeffy1201/space-dodge.git once you have done that you can put in cd space-dodge then to play put in python3 space/ dodge.